MicrosoftDocs/windows-powershell-docs/docset/winserver2022-ps/failoverclusters/Remove-ClusterSharedVolumeFromAffinityRule.md

 ### -InputObject

-Specifies the input object that is used in a pipeline command.
+Specifies affinity rule input object that is used in a pipeline command.

 ```yaml
 Type: CimInstance[]